ONNC/onnc/docs/ONNC-Utilities.md

 ## 5. Run Unit Tests

-There are 16 unit tests available in the ONNC repository.
-Those tests are written in C language and you may run all of them using the following shell command:
+There are 18 unit tests available in the ONNC repository.
+Those tests are written in C++ language and you may run all of them using the following shell command:

 ```
 // run in the container cli